matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ### Checked vs Unchecked Exceptions

-- Unhandled exception is liable to cause a program to crash
+- Unhandled exception is liable to cause a program to crash.
 - Checked exceptions typically represent anticipated events that an application should be able to deal with.
 IOException and its subtypes represent error conditions that can occur in I/O operations.
-Examples include, file opens failing because a file or directory does not exist, network reads and writes failing because a network connection has been broken
+Examples include, file opens failing because a file or directory does not exist, network reads and writes failing because a network connection has been broken.
 - Unchecked exceptions typically represent unanticipated events that an application cannot deal with.
-These are typically the result of a bug in the application
+These are typically the result of a bug in the application.
 - When checked exception may occur:
-    - When a checked exception is thrown or propagated in a method, it must either be caught by the method, or listed in the method's throws clause
+    - When a checked exception is thrown or propagated in a method, it must either be caught by the method, or listed in the method's throws clause.
-    - When a checked exception is thrown or propagated in an intializer block, it must be caught the block
+    - When a checked exception is thrown or propagated in an intializer block, it must be caught the block.
-    - A checked exception cannot be propagated by a method call in a field initialization expression
+    - A checked exception cannot be propagated by a method call in a field initialization expression.
-- Checked exception must be either handled, or declared
+- Checked exception must be either handled, or declared.

 ### Checked exception examples